 Staffing advice and guidance

 Download guidance to support Headteachers handle potential teaching/support staffing matters that may arise due to coronavirus.
-This also includes information about reporting absence for those schools using iTrent for staff management.
+This includes information about reporting absence for those schools using iTrent for staff management.

 Other action to take/government advice

 A UK-wide campaign has been launched to provide clear advice on how to slow the spread of coronavirus.